 Having a model of abstinence to aim for means that there is no ‘grey area’ in terms of what constitutes problematic use, and your goals in terms of recovery are clear – never using again.

-The Benefits Of Residential Inpatient Rehab
+The Benefits Of Residential Inpatient Rehab in Worcestershire

 There are many different kinds of treatment resources available outside of rehab, some of which are available for free.